loganmarchione/dccd/README.md

       -h              Show this help message
-      -l <path>       Specify the path to the log file (default: /tmp/dccd.log) -p              Specify if you want to prune docker images (default: don't prune) -x <path>       Exclude directories matching the specified pattern (relative to the base directory)
+      -l <path>       Specify the path to the log file (default: /tmp/dccd.log) -p              Specify if you want to prune docker images (default: don't prune) -g              Graceful, only restart containers that will be recreated -x <path>       Exclude directories matching the specified pattern (relative to the base directory)

     Example: /path/to/dccd.sh -b master -d /path/to/git_repo -l /tmp/dccd.txt -p -x ignore_this_directory